suhasagg/Photosynthesis-Dorahacks-web3-competition-winner/prototypesindev/adserversmartcontract/README.md

 These root hashes are synced at regular intervals (5-minute, hourly, daily) according to Merkle Tree generation schedule above which can be tuned.

+Applications:

+1)Handling High Traffic: The architecture is designed to handle high traffic volumes of ad data and cookie sync data using benefits of  distributed nature of IPFS.

+2)Asynchronous Data Handling: Asynchronous processing of data collection, Merkle Tree generation, and blockchain syncing allows for more efficient use of network resources and can mitigate latency issues.

+3)Scheduled Syncing: Regular, scheduled syncing of data and Merkle Tree root hashes prevents sudden spikes in network demand, contributing to smoother network traffic.

+4)Data Integrity and Security: The use of Merkle Trees ensures data integrity, as any alteration in the data leads to a different hash.
+This is crucial for ad data and cookie tracking.

+5)Tamper-Proof Audit Trail: Storing Merkle Tree root hashes on a blockchain provides a tamper-proof audit trail, enhancing transparency and trust in the data collected.

 ```